EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Hardware_Implementation.md

 Sensors
 -
 The temperature sensor is located in the center.
-The humidity sensor is located on the lower left hand side.
-And our IR subsystem is located in the lower right hand side.
-These three subsystems will control the motor using I2C to actuate the motor to either raise or lower the shade based on the logic it receives.
+Using I2C protocol, the temp sensor will be one of the input sources that communicates to the microcontroller and motor controller to perform specific actions.

 Motor Driver
 -